-She pioneered social welfare Canberra, was a Justice of the Peace and a life member of Ron Cahill and her good friend, social apostolate in Canberra.
+She pioneered social welfare Canberra, was a Justice of

 the ACT Council of Social Services.
 Appreciating her own hard-won educational opportunities, she impressed the importance of education on her own children and those she looked after in the community.